Typical Correlation Length of Sequentially Generated Tensor Network States: CORRELATIONS IN TWO DIMENSIONS

-In our computations, the site in the top right corner belongs to neither \( A \) nor \( B \).
+In our computations, the site in the top-right corner belongs to neither \( A \) nor \( B \).
 It is thus acted upon by the trivial permutation \( e \in S_k \).
-As we show in App.~\ref{app:iso_transfer}, the corresponding tensor is given by \( T_e = \ketbra{F_k}{F_k} \).
+As we show in Appendix~\ref{app:iso_transfer}, the corresponding tensor is given by \( T_e = \ketbra{F_k}{F_k} \).

-In App.~\ref{app:iso_transfer}, we furthermore show that a property similar to Eq.~\eqref{eq:mps_sequential_generation} also holds for random isoTNS.
+In Appendix~\ref{app:iso_transfer}, we furthermore show that a property similar to Eq.~\eqref{eq:mps_sequential_generation} also holds for random isoTNS.
 That is, tensors corresponding to the trivial permutation \( e \in S_k \) on the boundary simplify.
 For example, As for the one-dimensional case, the proper normalization of \( \mathbb{E} \ketbra{\psi}{\psi}^{\otimes k} \) follows directly from this property.

 Instead of thinking in terms of contractions of two-dimensional tensor networks, it will later prove beneficial to think again in terms of multiplications of matrices.
-To that end, for any height \( h \) of the subsystems \( A \) and \( B \) [see.
+To that end, for any height \( h \) of subsystems \( A \) and \( B \) [see.
 Fig.~\ref{fig:iso_setup}~(a)], we define as well as

 For subsystems \( A \) and \( B \) as sketched in Fig.~\ref{fig:iso_setup}~(a), we can now write Eq.~\eqref{eq:iso_caffe} in terms of transfer matrices:

 We provide an additional Mathematica package~\cite{GitHub} that defines \( T_\rho \) with \( \rho \in S_k \) for \( k \in \{ 1, \dots, 20 \} \) according to Eq.~\eqref{eq:iso_fame}.
 Once again, the package relies on the one provided by the authors of Ref.~\cite{Fukuda2019} for evaluating the Weingarten function.